MarkB19988/Glossary-of-Programming-Terms/README.md

   ###### Step 5.
 Testing
   Testing is important to make sure that you havent left any bugs or errors in your app and that it works as intended.
 Testing can also be done along side development to correct any errors as they surface but it is always good to do a final 'beta test' before realease to make sure the whole game works correctly

   ###### Step 6.
-Launch
+Deliver to the Client
-  Once all of the above has been completed you can go ahead an release your app on your chosen platform.
-Be aware that some platforms may have fees for putting an app on the store.
+  Once all of the above has been completed you can go ahead and deliver your app to the client

-  ###### Step 7.
-Post Launch Support
-  After launch is important to collect regular feedback from your users so you can fix any bugs that arise or introduce new features that are highly requested.

   ##### 7. What Is The Process from Writing Code to Execution